fpetranzan/quizMaker/README.md

 **To Take a Quiz:**

 1. On the main page, click Scegli file JSON (Choose JSON files) to upload one or more files.
 2. Select the desired number of questions.
+3. (Optional) Set timer limits: enter seconds per question and/or minutes for the entire quiz.
-3. Click Inizia Quiz (Start Quiz) to begin.
+4. Click Inizia Quiz (Start Quiz) to begin.

 **To Create or Edit a Quiz:**